Policies

 Updatable

 Policies become irrelevant without an ability to update.
-Sometimes updates to Web Content Accessibility Guidelines (WCAG) versions include minor additions and other times it’s a complete restructuring of the success criteria.
-Your policies need to be able to shift with the legal landscape changes.
+Sometimes new versions of the Web Content Accessibility Guidelines (WCAG) include minor additions; other times it’s a complete restructuring of the success criteria.
+Your policies need to be able to shift with legal landscape changes.

 Adaptable to circumstances